okstate-maps/guide-georeference-maps/index.md

  ![Initial Selection](images/InitialSelection.PNG)

  3. Turn off the raster layer by clicking the check box next to its name in the *Contents* pane.
- 4. Find the corresponding coordinates on the original world map and click.
+ 4. Find and select the corresponding coordinates on the original world map.
 Be as precise as possible to ensure minimal error.
 Once this is done, a control point is added.

  ![Control Point](images/ControlPoint.PNG)